Data sharing policy

 If the article is accepted for publication, the DAS will be published as part of the article.

-Please be informed that the link provided by Authors in the DAS is checked by Editors to ensure its validity and the deposited content.
+Please be informed that the link provided by the authors in the DAS has been checked by the editors to ensure its validity and the integrity of the deposited content.

 Papers not including any declaration concerning data sharing will not enter peer review until such a declaration is provided.